What is ACH?

 Types of ACH transfers

 There are two main types of ACH transfers - ACH credits and ACH debits.
 They largely differ by how the funds are transferred between accounts - with ACH credits the funds are pushed into an account, while with ACH debits the funds are pulled out of an account.
-There are a number of different types of ACH debits.

 How long does an ACH payment take to process?

-Benefits of ACH
+Benefits of ACH Payments

 Using the US bank-to-bank infrastructure to process payments brings significant benefits for companies and organizations needing to take payments on an ongoing basis.
 Notably: